miteshgupta07/Netflix-Recommendation-System/README.md

 ## Acknowledgements

-- **Kaggle:** Thanks to Kaggle for providing historical IPL match data.
+- **The Movie Database (TMDb):** Gratitude to TMDb for providing a rich source of movie and TV show metadata, enhancing the content-based recommendation system.
+-
 - **Scikit-learn:** Gratitude to the Scikit-learn community for creating a powerful machine learning library.
 ## Contact
 Email : mgmiteshgupta134@gmail.com